 TWO MONTHS LATER, Mark, Guillermo, and Sashi walked through the late-winter morning chill in downtown Detroit, watching their breath.
 They had arrived the night before and they were nervous.
 Today they would pitch their product to Title Source execs.

-Title Source’s headquarters was three blocks from their hotel, in the First National Building on Woodward Ave., a grand, neoclassical skyscraper surrounded by three-story Corinthian columns.
+Title Source’s headquarters were three blocks from their hotel, in the First National Building on Woodward Ave., a grand, neoclassical skyscraper surrounded by three-story Corinthian columns.
 The building had been bought by Quicken Loans founder Dan Gilbert, whose net worth of around $28 billion made him the eighth richest man in the country.
 Gilbert was born in Detroit and had spent more than $5.6 billion to revitalize the city’s moribund downtown, buying more than 100 office buildings.

 Jordan met them in the grand, renovated lobby and took them upstairs, where he set them up in a conference room and told them he’d be back in 15 minutes.
 The meeting would be with Jordan, VP of Business Development David Majewski, and Title Source’s CEO Jeff Eisenshtadt.